-further support States in building capacity towards safeguards implementation, COMPASS is structured as a collaborative endeavour aimed at strengthening the effectiveness of SSACs and enhancing the cooperation between SRAs and the Agency.

-52. During 2021, the Agency continued improving the development of State-level safeguards approaches (SLAs) for States with a CSA and an AP in force.
+- 52. Some of the factors contributing to strengthening the effectiveness and improving the efficiency of safeguards are shown in Fact box 2.
+As a result of these improvements, safeguards have been implemented more effectively in the field and have been complemented by enhanced and improved activities at Headquarters. - 53.
+In 2022, the Agency continued its implementation of the IAEA Comprehensive Capacity-Building Initiative for SSACs and SRAs (COMPASS) in the seven States that participate in its two-year pilot phase.
+Designed to further support States in building capacity towards safeguards implementation, COMPASS is structured as a collaborative endeavour aimed at strengthening the effectiveness of SSACs and enhancing the cooperation between SRAs and the Agency.
+Throughout 2022, the Agency supported a number of events for the participating States, including 12 training courses, five scientific and technical visits, and various webinars. - 54.
+During 2022, the Agency continued improving the development of SLAs for States with a CSA and an AP in force.
 The total number of States with a CSA in force for which an SLA has been developed stands at 133.
 These 133 States hold 97% of all nuclear material (by significant quantity) under Agency safeguards in States with a CSA in force.
-These 133 States comprise 70 States24 with a CSA and an AP in force for which the broader conclusion has been drawn for 2021 (of which 17 are States with an SQP); 37 States25 with a CSA and an AP in force for which the broader conclusion was not drawn for 2021 (of which 26 are States with an SQP); and 26 States26 with a CSA with an SQP in force but no AP in force.
-There are also two States27 with a voluntary offer agreement and an AP in force for which an SLA has been developed.
+These 133 States comprise 70 States23 with a CSA and an AP in force for which the broader conclusion has been drawn for 2022 (of which 17 are States with an SQP); 37 States24 with a CSA and an AP in force for which the broader conclusion was not drawn for 2022 (of which 26 are States with an SQP); and 26 States25 with a CSA with an SQP in force but no AP in force.
+There are also two States26 with a voluntary offer agreement and an AP in force for which an SLA has been developed. - 55.
+To ensure consistency and non-discrimination in the implementation of SLAs, in 2022 the Agency continued to improve internal work practices, taking into account experience gained and lessons learned in the development and implementation of SLAs for States under integrated safeguards.
+During the year, departmental values have been introduced for technical objective performance targets embedded in a dedicated software application to support and simplify acquisition path analysis and developing SLAs.
+The updated process increases the consistency in the development of SLAs for States with a broader conclusion and improves both the planning and implementation of safeguards activities, as well as the State evaluation process.